MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/reserving-processors-for-applications.md

 ---
 title: Reserving Processors for Applications
-description: Reserving Processors for Applications
-keywords:
-- CPU configuration WDK RSS
-- reserving processors for applications WDK RSS
-- processors WDK RSS
-ms.date: 04/20/2017
+description: The receive side scaling (RSS) interface enables an administrator to reserve a set of processors for applications to use. ms.date: 09/27/2024
 ---

 # Reserving Processors for Applications

 The receive side scaling (RSS) interface enables an administrator to reserve a set of processors for applications to use.
 The administrator can reserve a set of processors starting at logical CPU number 0 and ending at a specified CPU number.
 The RSS *base CPU number* is the CPU number of the first CPU that RSS can use.
 RSS cannot use the CPUs that are numbered below the base CPU number.
 For example, on a quad-core system with hyper-threading turned off, if base CPU number is set to 1, processors 1, 2, and 3 can be used for RSS.